jjneely/carolinarscm.org/content/about/about.md

   * daily ear training sessions and
   * daily small group voice coachings.

-The course is housed on the campus of [Saint Mary’s School][1], an exceptional girls’ school located in Raleigh, North Carolina, which combines historic charm with modern conveniences, such as air-conditioned dormitories and an indoor swimming pool.
+The course is housed on the campus of [Duke University][1], with access to many of Duke's amenities.
+From indoor swimming, and spacious, air conditioned dormitories to the majesty of Duke University Chapel and the 3 organs within.

 For more information: